Baboy PHPigs

 How to Make Native Pigs Profitable

-The problem with native pigs for standard farmgate selling is the low price per kg (₱140-₱170) and slow growth (6-8 months to 60-80 kg).
+The problem with native pigs for standard farmgate selling is the low price per kg (₱150-₱180) and slow growth (6-8 months to 60-80 kg).
+At 2026 feed prices that math barely breaks even, as the total-cost table above showed.
 But for lechon, you don't need 90 kg pigs.
 You need 15-30 kg pigs.
 That changes everything:

 MetricNative for Lechon (20 kg)Native for Farmgate (80 kg)Commercial for Farmgate (95 kg)